LucasPlacentino/hub-o/README.md

-# slate theme for hugo
+# Hub-o theme for Hugo, a fork of [slate](https://github.com/gesquive/slate).

-slate is a single-page speed dial theme for [Hugo](http://gohugo.io/).
+Hub-o is a single-page hub-like theme for [Hugo](http://gohugo.io/).
 Supports using image logos or url text for the contents of the tiles.

 ## Examples

-You can visit a live demo at https://gesquive.github.io/hugo-slate-demo/ or view screen shots of the [Image](https://raw.githubusercontent.com/gesquive/slate/master/images/icon_tiles.png) and [Text](https://raw.githubusercontent.com/gesquive/slate/master/images/text_tiles.png) tile display modes.
+You can visit a live demo at https://LucasPlacentino.github.io/hub-o-demo/.

 ## Features
  - Rotating image background
- - [Image](https://raw.githubusercontent.com/gesquive/slate/master/images/icon_tiles.png) and [Text](https://raw.githubusercontent.com/gesquive/slate/master/images/text_tiles.png) tile display mode
+ - Image and Text tile display mode
  - Tag based navigation/filtering